-Ashton Gleckman is an eighteen-year-old composer and filmmaker from Carmel, Indiana, USA.
+Ashton Gleckman is an eighteen-year-old filmmaker and composer from Carmel, Indiana, USA.
 He is the founder of Full Score Studios and Candlelight Pictures.

 An accomplished musician, Ashton began his musical career at age six.
 Since then, he has had a number of achievements in the audiovisual arts.
 To date, he has released a feature-length documentary film, three albums, written and directed five short films, composed scores for a number of productions, and has also produced over 30 hours of online video tutorial content.
 Ashton released his debut solo album ‘Fragments’ on November 6th, 2018, and his second album ‘Discovery’ on March 19th, 2019.
 He also hosts the series “Behind the Score” in which he examines and deconstructs various film scores.
 The series explores the elements that make up a film score, including the themes, harmony, orchestration, process of the composer on the given project, and more.
 Each episode also features a suite of music from the film arranged and recreated by Ashton.
 In addition, Ashton co-founded the Global Composers Network.
 With over 5,000 international members, it is one of the most prominent online communities for composers.
 Through the GCN, Ashton has conducted interviews with composers such as Oscar-nominated composer Marco Beltrami, Grammy-nominated composer Benjamin Wallfisch, Dominic Lewis, The Newton Brothers, Charlie Clouser, and more.

 Before cultivating his interest in filmmaking and composition, Ashton had a rock n’ roll calendar that featured frequent gigs with three different bands, participation in music camps, and performances for children’s non-profit organizations.
 Ashton was the lead guitarist and vocalist in the Rising Gravity Experience, who recorded their debut EP in Nashville at the Dark Horse Institute when Ashton was only 13 years old.